 The correct anxiety disorder treatment would try to figure out which are the undetermined cause of your anxiety issues.

 Some causes of anxiety disorders are:

 - Genetics.
 Anxiety disorders can run in families.
-However, research shows it inconclusive.
+However, research shows it is inconclusive.

 - Brain chemistry.
-Research suggests anxiety disorders is linked to faulty circuits in the brain that control fear and emotions.
+Research suggests anxiety disorders are linked to faulty circuits in the brain that controls fear and emotions.
 In effect, it leads to panic disorder.

 - Environmental stress.
 This refers to stressful events you have seen or lived through.
 Moreover, it could lead to sleep problems.